shervinea/cheatsheet-translation/pt/cheatsheet-machine-learning-tips-and-tricks.md

 **2. Classification metrics**

-&#10230; Métricas de Classificação
+&#10230; Métricas de classificação

 <br>

 **3. In a context of a binary classification, here are the main metrics that are important to track in order to assess the performance of the model.**

-&#10230; Em um contexto de classificação binária, essas são as principais métricas que são importantes acompanhar para avaliar a desempenho do modelo.
+&#10230; Em um contexto de classificação binária, estas são as principais métricas que são importantes acompanhar para avaliar a desempenho do modelo.

 <br>

 **4. Confusion matrix ― The confusion matrix is used to have a more complete picture when assessing the performance of a model.
 It is defined as follows:**

-&#10230; Matriz de Confusão - A matriz de confusão é usada para termos uma figura mais completa quando estamos avaliando o desempenho de um modelo.
+&#10230; Matriz de confusão ― A matriz de confusão (confusion matrix) é usada para termos um cenário mais completo quando estamos avaliando o desempenho de um modelo.
 Ela é definida conforme a seguir:

 <br>

 **5. [Predicted class, Actual class]**

-&#10230; [Classe prevista, classe real]
+&#10230; [Classe prevista, Classe real]

 <br>

 **6. Main metrics ― The following metrics are commonly used to assess the performance of classification models:**

-&#10230; Principais métricas - As seguintes métricas são comumente usadas para avaliar o desempenho de modelos de classificação.
+&#10230; Principais métricas - As seguintes métricas são comumente usadas para avaliar o desempenho de modelos de classificação:

 <br>